PlantedML/glex/tests/testthat/_snaps/print-glex.md

       out
     Output
        [1] "glex object of subclass rpf_components "
-       [2] "Explaining predictions of 32 observations with 1 terms:"
+       [2] "Explaining predictions of 32 observations with 1 terms of up to 1 degree"
        [3] ""
        [4] "List of 3"
        [5] " $ m        :Classes 'data.table' and 'data.frame':\t32 obs. of  1 variable:"